Rocky Linux vs. CentOS: How Do They Differ?

 Is Rocky Linux a Replacement for CentOS?

-Rocky Linux is a free Linux distribution based on Red Hat Enterprise Linux, and it intends to replace CentOS.
+Rocky Linux is a free Linux distribution based on Red Hat Enterprise Linux and intended to replace CentOS.
 The OS is stable and user-friendly, but we cannot say for sure if the community will accept it as a valid successor for CentOS.

 Note: Read our article comparing Rocky Linux to AlmaLinux, another candidate for replacing CentOS.

 Just like CentOS, Rocky Linux is a RHEL clone, and many large and wealthy corporations are already supporting it.
-Its success depends solely on the existing CentOS users and whether they choose to embrace the new system or not.
+Its success depends solely on existing CentOS users and whether they choose to embrace the new system.
 However, so far, it seems like a promising option.

 Conclusion